databrary/policies/visit planning/data_worksheet.md

 While you are filling this out, please think about what your participants were doing, what actions were taking place in the most basic of terms.
 Also think about what the most important things about your data are.

-In addition, feel free to attach any files files that describe the entire dataset or study.
+In addition, feel free to attach any files that describe the entire dataset or study.
 These could be images, graphs, stimuli, protocols, blank questionnaires, blank consent forms, or any other files you might have that you are willing to share.

 Keep in mind that most of this information, especially the sharing portion, is easy to change.
-Before we make your data visible to the Databrary community, we can go through your dataset(s) to ensure you are satisfied with the way your research looks.
+Before we make your data visible to the Databrary community, we will go through your dataset(s) on Databrary with you to ensure you are satisfied with the way your research looks.

 ##Titles and Summaries

 ####Please give a title to your dataset or study.
 We would like it to be a descriptive title.
-Think about what is most important about your dataset or study.
+Think about what the most important aspect of your dataset or study is.
 Is it the task?
 Physical description?
 Display?
 Technique?
 You can think about it and come back to this question after filling out the rest of the worksheet.